A Little Harmless Sex

 As he downed the last drops, he motioned to the waiter for another one and knew Anna would approve.

 Anna Dewinter stared at her almost ex-boyfriend and wondered why she’d started sleeping with him.
 Most women would jump at the chance, and into his bed.
 That wavy black hair and his brooding blue eyes had many women comparing him to Heathcliff more than once in her presence.
 He did act the part of a tortured hero—when it suited his purposes.
 Like now as he stared at her as if his life depended on her attention.
 Lord knows it probably worked on the college girls he usually dated.
 Those little girls didn’t understand it was his ego—not his life—that depended on the attention.

 She’d been attracted to him in the beginning.
 The sex had been…pretty good.
 His hands were quick and eager, and he had the most amazing mouth, which had worked wonders on her pussy.
 But, as an artist, Brad tended toward the dramatic.
 Everything was either a high or a low, nothing in between.
 Nothing just level.
 It got old—fast.

 Anna sipped her latte, trying to ignore her frustration, and glanced around her restaurant and coffee house, The Last Drop.
 The lunch crowd had dwindled, but several customers lingered.

 Another good month or two…

 If she kept it going, she’d be able to open that second location in Valdosta she was planning.
 With the college there, a storefront somewhere near the campus would clean up.
 She could even plan some weekend events, like maybe a few local performers or a poetry slam.
 The college groupies would pay a fortune for designer coffee and snacks, along with a few extras.
+With delivery apps so popular today, she could definitely take her business to the next level.
 She would make a killing.

 “Anna, are you paying attention to what I’m saying?”